bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+  Closure would be the coding language seeking context within the limits of a Global and Local Scope.
+With functins inside fucntions, it would begin seraching for closure inside the nested function, if it does not find anything, it will search outside the nested function to be able to declare that funciton.

 2. Study the following code, then answer the questions below.

 ```js